cusdt-LINK/alpha-subgraph/README.md

 [AlphaSwap](https://swap.alphadao.money/) is a decentralized protocol for automated token exchange on the KCC network.

 This subgraph dynamically tracks any pair created by the AlphaSwap factory.
-It tracks of the current state of AlphaSwap contracts, and contains derived stats for things like historical data and USD prices.
+It tracks the current state of all AlphaSwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,